Venom1991/refind-btrfs/README.md

 ## Further Efforts
 Currently, this tool won't clean up after itself in case, for instance, creating writable snapshots succeeds but generating a manual boot stanza from them fails (for whatever reason).
 The correct thing to do would be to delete these snapshots altogether (thus undoing the changes made by the previous step or roll-backing as it is often called) meaning that the whole run is considered to be successful if and only if all of the steps it performed were successful.
 This behavior would then be comparable with the [atomicity](https://en.wikipedia.org/wiki/Atomicity_(database_systems)) principle to which most database systems adhere.
 The previously mentioned scenario is covered in a different way by issuing a relevant warning on the next attempt to run the tool (because the writable snapshots already exist at this point in time and they aren't expected to) but also continuing to perform successive steps.
 This isn't a general solution, of course, but more of a workaround for this one possible scenario.
-With that said, being somehow able to preview changes proposed by this tool would also be beneficial, especially after changing the configuration.
+With that said, being somehow able to preview changes proposed by this tool would also be beneficial, especially after altering its configuration.

 A more elaborate snapshot selection mechanism would be appreciated, comparable to what Snapper does, that is selecting a configurable number of daily, weekly, etc. snapshots to be included in the generated manual boot stanza.